jonlabelle/Trimmer/README.md

 Trimmer
 =======

-A [Sublime Text 2](http://www.sublimetext.com) plugin that removes trailing whitespace from the end of each line.
+A Sublime Text plugin that removes trailing whitespace from the end of each line.
+Trimmer is compatible with both Sublime Text 2 and 3.

 Trimmer can also be used as alternative to the built-in setting, `trim_trailing_white_space_on_save`, for explicitly controlling when trimming is performed.